jessicayung/self-driving-car-nd/p3-behavioural-cloning/README.md

     * I successfully ran these models after adding a `subsample` parameter to reduce the number of parameters in each layer.
 2. It was hard to compare performance of parameter tweaks rigorously because it's hard to quantify the model's performance on the track.
 Is driving into the water better or worse than driving into the mountains?
 I had to use my intuition and a rough measure of how far the car got along the track and how stably it was driving to measure performance and direct how I was tweaking parameters or using different datasets.
 3. DNNs still seem like a black box.
 In the end what made my car able to drive through the whole track was adding high quality recovery data, not adjusting the model.
 This shows the importance of the data you put into the model.
+4. Strangely a trained model that worked (drove around the track fine) on Thurs 16 Feb did not work on Friday 17 Feb.
+I used the same simulator and ran the model three times on Thursday (it worked each time) and at least three times on Friday (it did not work even once).